-The NYU Game Center has partnered with the Evo tournament to create an annual full-tuition scholarship to study game design at New York University.
+The NYU Game Center partnered with the Evo tournament, to create an annual scholarship to study game design at New York University.
 The Evo Scholarship is open to anyone who is passionate about fighting games and eSports.
 The scholarship is funded by subscriptions to the Evo tournament live stream and by a generous gift from world-famous fighting game champion Daigo Umehara.

-In addition to selecting the Evo box on the scholarship section of the Slideroom Application, applicants must submit a one-page statement describing their relationship to competitive games & ideas about the design of the genre.
+In addition to selecting the Evo box on the scholarship section of application, applicants must submit a one-page statement describing their relationship to competitive games & ideas about the design of the genre.

 For talented developers who are already creating and showcasing games, the Festival Scholarship offers $25,000 towards our Game Design MFA program or Game Design BFA program.
 We believe that people with experience developing projects that were chosen for public showcases are in a position to maximally benefit from a degree in game design.
 The Festival Scholarship aims to support those creators in their pursuit of evolving the expressive potential of games.
 More info on the scholarship here.

-To apply for the Festival Scholarship, applicants can indicate interest on the Slideroom Application.
+To apply for the Festival Scholarship, applicants should indicate interest at the appropriate section of their application.
 Applicants will need to include the name of the game, name & date of the festival the game was part of, and the applicant’s role on the project.